AlephVault/unity-meetgard-auth/README.md

 The generated code is self-documented on when each callback is triggered.

+Also, there's a `Logout()` method.
+It sends a disconnection message and then, after it was sent, closes the connection on the client side.

 #### The protocol implementation: Server side

 This one is located at: `Assets/Scripts/Server/Authoring/Behaviours/Protocols/ExampleMySimpleAuthProtocolServerSide.cs` and looks like this: